DevExpress-Examples/asp-net-mvc-grid-bind-to-excel-file/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e4458/)**
 <!-- run online end -->

-DevExpress MVC GridView Extension does not work directly with real storage (like databases, MS office files, etc.).
+The DevExpress MVC GridView Extension does not work directly with real storage (like databases, MS office files, etc.).
 Load an Excel file into a standard ADO.NET DataTable object and use it as a GridView Model.

 ![](excel-to-grid.png)